rkchamp25/IITB-Assignment-Jul-Dec2020-Batch2/Plots and Logs/README.md

-This folder contains the plots for both models accuracy and loss on both the datasets and also the log files.
+Original -> Logs and plots for the original model Modified -> Logs and plots for the modified model